abdullahkhalil1/users-attractions-dashboard/README.md

 - **login/**: Contains components, services, and other code related to the login functionality.
 - **users/**: Contains components, services, and other code related to user management.

+- **Note**:
+ In the "Add User" API, I used a placeholder for the avatar to simplify testing.
+This is because the API provider has strict rules and limitations for uploaded images.

 - **attractions/**: Contains components, services, and other code related to attractions management.
 - **pet-sales/**: Contains components, services, and other code related to pet sales management.